laxonaunt/umbra-protocol/feedback.md

 **The Nox JS SDK decrypt flow is exceptional.**

-The moment that stood out most in this entire project was when I clicked "Decrypt My Balance" on the dashboard and my debt amount appeared after signing a gasless EIP-712 message.
-That interaction — where the plaintext never leaves your browser, where no server ever sees your data, where the cryptographic proof is verified on-chain — is genuinely new and genuinely powerful.
-I have never seen anything like it in DeFi.
-When that moment works, it makes the whole project feel real.
+The standout moment in this entire project was when we clicked "Decrypt My Balance" and the debt amount appeared after a gasless EIP-712 signature.
+Plaintext never leaves the browser.
+No server sees the data.
+The cryptographic proof is verified on-chain.
+This interaction is genuinely new in DeFi — and when it works, it makes everything feel real.

 **The npm packages installed cleanly.**

-`@iexec-nox/nox-protocol-contracts`, `@iexec-nox/nox-confidential-contracts`, and `@iexec-nox/handle` all installed without dependency conflicts on Node.js v24 with Hardhat v3.
-That sounds basic but it is not — I have seen hackathon projects collapse because a library would not install.
+`@iexec-nox/nox-protocol-contracts`, `@iexec-nox/nox-confidential-contracts`, and `@iexec-nox/handle` installed without dependency conflicts on Node.js v24 with Hardhat v3.
 The packaging is solid.

 **The NoxCompute contract is live on Arbitrum Sepolia.**

-When I checked the `noxComputeContract()` function, it returned `0xd464B198f06756a1d00be223634b85E0a731c229` for chainId 421614.
-The infrastructure is actually deployed and working.
+The `noxComputeContract()` function returns `0xd464B198f06756a1d00be223634b85E0a731c229` for chainId 421614.
 The TEE validation happens on real on-chain calls, not mocks.
-That gives me confidence that what I built is real.
+That gives us confidence that what we built is real infrastructure.

-**The faucet at cdefi.iex.ec was the best faucet I have ever used.**
+**The faucet at cdefi.iex.ec.**

 No mainnet ETH requirement.
-No social login.
-No waiting.
-I got tokens immediately and could focus on building instead of fighting infrastructure.
+No friction.
+Tokens immediately.
 Every hackathon should have this.

 ---

 ## What Was Hard

-**The Hardhat documentation page says "Coming Soon."**
+**The Hardhat integration guide says "Coming Soon."**

-When I tried to set up Hardhat v3 with the Nox contracts, I went to the documentation page for Hardhat integration and found a placeholder.
-There is no guide.
-I had to reverse-engineer the import paths from the npm package structure by reading the source files directly.
-This cost me about a day and a half.

-I am not complaining — I figured it out.
-But for a builder with less persistence, this would have been the point where they gave up.
-The Nox contracts compile and work perfectly with Hardhat v3, but nobody would know that from reading the docs.
+When we set up Hardhat v3 with the Nox contracts, the documentation page for Hardhat integration was a placeholder.
+We reverse-engineered the import paths from the npm package structure directly.
+The contracts compile and work perfectly with Hardhat v3 — but nobody would know that from the docs.
+This cost us significant time.

 **`Nox.fromExternal()` with cross-contract proof forwarding does not work the way the spec implies.**

-This was the hardest technical problem I faced.
-The `encryptInput()` function from the JS SDK creates a proof tied to a specific `msg.sender` context.
-When you forward that proof through multiple contracts — in my case, Vault calls DebtToken which calls `Nox.fromExternal()` — the validation fails because `msg.sender` has changed.
+This was the hardest technical problem we faced.
+The `encryptInput()` function creates a proof tied to a specific `msg.sender` context.
+When you forward that proof through multiple contracts — in our case, Vault calls DebtToken which calls `Nox.fromExternal()` — the validation fails because `msg.sender` changes at each hop.

-I spent three days on this.
-I tried every variation: passing the vault address as the authorized contract, passing the debtToken address, casting between `bytes32` and `externalEuint256`.
+We tried every variation: passing the vault address as the authorized contract, passing the debtToken address, casting between `bytes32` and `externalEuint256`.
 Every attempt reverted on-chain with no useful error message.

-In the end, I used `Nox.toEuint256()` instead of `fromExternal()`, which works reliably but does not go through the Handle Gateway proof verification.
-The encrypted storage and decrypt flow both still work correctly — the debt is genuinely encrypted as a `euint256` and only decryptable by the holder.
-But the input is not validated by the Handle Gateway proof before entering the TEE, which is a meaningful difference.
+We ended up using `Nox.toEuint256()` instead.
+The encrypted storage and decrypt flow both work correctly — debt is genuinely encrypted as a `euint256` and only decryptable by the holder.
+But the borrow amount is not validated by the Handle Gateway proof before entering the TEE, which is a meaningful architectural difference from the full vision.

-If there is a correct pattern for cross-contract proof forwarding in Nox, I could not find it anywhere in the documentation.
+If there is a correct pattern for cross-contract proof forwarding in Nox, we could not find it in the documentation.
+This would be the single most valuable thing iExec could document for DeFi builders.

 **The Chainlink USDC/USD feed on Arbitrum Sepolia goes 21 hours stale.**

-USDC is always approximately $1.00, so Chainlink rarely updates the testnet feed.
-My oracle had a 1-hour staleness check, which caused every borrow to revert.
-I only discovered this after days of debugging gas issues, proof issues, and everything else.
-The fix was trivial — extend the window to 48 hours — but it cost significant time because the error message was generic.
+USDC rarely moves, so Chainlink barely updates the testnet feed.
+Our 1-hour staleness check caused every borrow to revert.
+The fix was extending the window to 48 hours — trivial once we knew the cause.
+But the error message was generic and it cost days of debugging.

-A note in the Nox getting-started guide saying "Chainlink testnet feeds may be stale — use a longer staleness window in development" would have saved a lot of frustration.
+A single line in the Nox getting-started guide — "Chainlink testnet feeds may be stale, use a longer window in development" — would have saved significant time.

 **ChainGPT does not know iExec Nox.**

-This is expected — Nox v0.1.0 launched during the hackathon.
-But since ChainGPT is a named partner, I want to flag it.
-When I asked ChainGPT to generate ERC-7984 contracts, it produced standard ERC-20 code.
-I ended up using ChainGPT for the base DeFi patterns and writing the Nox layer myself.
-ChainGPT's auditor was independently useful and found real issues — I kept that integration.
-But the generator cannot help with Nox-specific code yet.
+Expected, since Nox v0.1.0 launched during the hackathon.
+We used ChainGPT for the base DeFi contract patterns and wrote the Nox integration layer ourselves.
+ChainGPT's auditor was independently useful.
+But the generator cannot help with Nox-specific patterns yet — a prompt template from iExec would change that.

 ---

-## What I Would Do With More Time
+## What We Would Do With More Time

-The thing I wanted most and could not achieve is `encryptInput()` working correctly through the contract call chain.
-If that worked, the borrow amount would never appear in calldata in plaintext form — it would be encrypted client-side before the transaction is even signed.
-That is the full vision and it is architecturally correct.
-I just could not get the proof validation to survive cross-contract forwarding.
+Getting `encryptInput()` working through the contract call chain is the primary unfinished piece.
+The architecture is correct — the single-contract approach where vault extends ERC7984 directly would solve the msg.sender forwarding problem.
+We identified this solution too late to redeploy safely before submission.

-I would also love to encrypt the collateral amount.
-That requires encrypted comparison for health factor computation, which needs encrypted division — not currently in Nox v0.1.0.
-When that primitive lands, confidential lending becomes truly complete.
+Encrypting collateral amounts requires encrypted division for health factor computation, which is not in Nox v0.1.0.
+When that primitive lands, confidential lending becomes fully private end to end.

 ---

 ## Overall

-I would build on iExec Nox again.
-The core primitive — on-chain encrypted storage with wallet-authorized decryption — is something I cannot get anywhere else.
+We would build on iExec Nox again.
+The on-chain encrypted storage with wallet-authorized decryption is not available anywhere else in a composable form.
 The ERC7984 base contract is well-designed.
-The JS SDK decrypt flow is genuinely impressive UX.
+The JS SDK decrypt flow is genuinely impressive UX that users will understand immediately.

-What the ecosystem needs most right now is worked examples.
-Not hello world.
-Real patterns — confidential lending, confidential governance, cross-contract proof forwarding.
+What the ecosystem needs most is worked examples for real DeFi patterns — not hello world, but confidential lending, confidential governance, cross-contract proof forwarding.
 The primitives are there.
-Builders just need to see them assembled correctly once.
+Builders need to see them assembled correctly once.

 Thank you to the iExec team for the faucet, the packages, and the TEE infrastructure.
-This was a hard build but I am proud of what came out of it.
+This was a challenging build and we are proud of what came out of it.